jorgefl8/isadevdays-jfs/README.md

     - If you want to run in developer mode, then run the command `npm start` in the root directory and `npm run dev --` in the /frontend directory at the same time, if poppers error comes out.
 Go to /frontend/node_modules/@popperjs/core/package.json and add `"type: "module" `.
 Then go to `http://localhost:5173`.
     - If you want to run in production mode, then run the command `npm start` in the root directory, and go to `http://localhost:12345` Remember to run the command `npm run build` in the /frontend directory before.
     - You cant test the API using Postman runing the command `npm test`.
 Remember to run the command `npm start` in the root directory before running the tests.
+    - Don´t forget to configure your GITHUB_TOKEN in the .env file.